andreim2k/aTorrent/frontend/DEPLOYMENT_CUBIEBOARD.md

-# aTorrent CubieBoard 2 Deployment Guide
+# @Torrent CubieBoard 2 Deployment Guide

 ## Overview
-This is the official deployment guide for aTorrent on the **CubieBoard 2 ARM platform**.
+This is the official deployment guide for @Torrent on the **CubieBoard 2 ARM platform**.
 This ultra-lightweight version is specifically optimized for the CubieBoard 2's hardware constraints (1GB RAM, ARM Cortex-A7 dual-core processor).

 ## Target Hardware Specification